code-423n4/2023-09-maia/README.md

 ## Out of scope

-Everything out of ["./src/"](https://github.com/code-423n4/2023-09-maia/tree/main/src) is out of scope: ["lib/"](https://github.com/code-423n4/2023-09-maia/tree/main/src) and ["test/"](https://github.com/code-423n4/2023-09-maia/tree/main/src).
+Everything out of ["src"](https://github.com/code-423n4/2023-09-maia/tree/main/src) is out of scope, namely ["lib"](https://github.com/code-423n4/2023-09-maia/tree/main/src) and ["test"](https://github.com/code-423n4/2023-09-maia/tree/main/src).

 # Additional Context

 ### Describe any novel or unique curve logic or mathematical models implemented in the contracts
-  - Branch / Root Bridge Agent and Bridge Agent Executor packed payload decoding and encoding.
+Branch / Root Bridge Agent and Bridge Agent Executor packed payload decoding and encoding.

 ### Please list specific ERC20 that your protocol is anticipated to interact with.
 Could be "any" (literally anything, fee on transfer tokens, ERC777 tokens and so forth) or a list of tokens you envision using on launch.
-  - Arbitrum's deployment of UniswapV3 and Balancer.
+Arbitrum's deployment of UniswapV3 and Balancer.

 ### Please list specific ERC721 that your protocol is anticipated to interact with.
-  - Virtual Account should be able to keep and use UniswapV3 NFT's.
+Virtual Account should be able to keep and use UniswapV3 NFT's.

 ### Which blockchains will this code be deployed to, and are considered in scope for this audit?
-  - Root contracts are to be deploye on Arbitrum and Branch contracts in several L1 and L2 networks such as Ethereum mainnet, Polygon, Base and Optimism
+Root contracts are to be deploye on Arbitrum and Branch contracts in several L1 and L2 networks such as Ethereum mainnet, Polygon, Base and Optimism

 ### Please list all trusted roles (e.g. operators, slashers, pausers, etc.), the privileges they hold, and any conditions under which privilege escalation is expected/allowable:
-  - Only our governance has access to key admin state changing functions present in the `RootPort` and `CoreRootRouter` and the Root Bridge Agent deployer (referred to in the codebase as manager) is responsible for allowing new branch chains to connect to their Root Bridge Agent in order to prevent griefing.
+Only our governance has access to key admin state changing functions present in the `RootPort` and `CoreRootRouter` and the Root Bridge Agent deployer (referred to in the codebase as manager) is responsible for allowing new branch chains to connect to their Root Bridge Agent in order to prevent griefing.

 ### In the event of a DOS, could you outline a minimum duration after which you would consider a finding to be valid?
 This question is asked in the context of most systems' capacity to handle DoS attacks gracefully for a certain period.
-  - Unless there is the need to upgrade and migrate any component of Ulysses via governance ( e.g. Bridge Agents or Core Routers) downtime should be negligeble to ensure assets are available at any time to their different users.
+Unless there is the need to upgrade and migrate any component of Ulysses via governance ( e.g. Bridge Agents or Core Routers) downtime should be negligeble to ensure assets are available at any time to their different users.

 ### Is any part of your implementation intended to conform to any EIP's?
 If yes, please list the contracts in this format:
   - `ERC20hTokenBranch`: Should comply with `ERC20/EIP20`
   - `ERC20hTokenRoot`: Should comply with `ERC20/EIP20`

 ## Attack ideas (Where to look for bugs)

-_List specific areas to address - see [this blog post](https://medium.com/code4rena/the-security-council-elections-within-the-arbitrum-dao-a-comprehensive-guide-aa6d001aae60#9adb) for an example_

 - Double spending of deposit and settlement nonces / assets (Bridge Agents and Bridge Agent Executors).
 - Griefing of user deposits and settlements (Bridge Agents).